UNO-Babb/Homework2/README.md

-# Homework 2 - Craigslist Scraping
+# Homework 2 - Bus Schedule Scraping

 ### Web Scraping
 In our last assignment, we used an API to get information from a source.
 Not all data sources have a nice means for programmers to access.
 There are times that we need to read data from a web page.